-The Group of Seven and Eight (G7/8) major market democracies (United States, Japan, Germany, France, Britain, Italy, Canada, and Russia) is coming to Kananaskis, Alberta, for its annual summit on 26-27 June 2002.
-The question of who will be coming with it is on everyone's mind.
-At the last gathering in Genoa, Italy, in July 2001, the eight leaders, together with the European Union, were joined by their personal representatives or 'sherpas,' by official supporting delegations that totalled some 2,000 people, and by 3,000 media representatives.
-Then there were the leaders and officials of several international organizations and developing countries, who attended an 'outreach' session at the summit's start.
-To protect everyone within the secure zone in the centre of Genoa a security force of several thousand was in place.
-Up to 200,000 civil society protesters from all across Europe and around the world were assembled outside the secure zone.
-Less visible were the many hundreds of civil society representatives who worked with the host Italian government to shape the agenda in the lead up to the summit, the anarchists who sent bombs to Italian authorities in the days before it began, and the members of the al-Qaeda terrorist network who planned to murder the summit leaders and their entourages.
+The Group of Eight (G8) major market democracies (United States, Japan, Germany, France, Britain, Italy, Canada, and Russia) came to Kananaskis, Alberta, for its annual summit on 26-27 June 2002.
+The question of who would come with it was on everyone's mind in the leadup to the event.
+At the previous summit in Genoa, Italy, in July 2001, the eight leaders, together with the European Union, had been joined by some 2,000 supporting officials, 3,000 journalists, and the leaders and officials of several African countries and international organizations.
+Surrounding them were a security force of several thousand and 200,000 civil society protesters from all across Europe and around the world.
+Less visible were the many hundreds of civil society representatives who worked with the host government to shape the agenda in the lead up to the summit, the anarchists who sent bombs to Italian authorities in the days before it began, and the members of the al-Qaeda terrorist network who planned to murder the summit leaders and their entourage at the Summit itself.

-The injury to an innocent Italian civilian from the lead-up bombings and the death of an anarchist who attacked Italian security forces at the summit itself seemed to show that the summit was dominated and its fate was determined not by the G8 leaders but by those who surrounded them.
-Indeed, the wave of ever larger, ever more violent civil society protests at major international meetings began at the World Trade Organization (WTO) ministerial meeting in Seattle in November 1999 and proceeded through the International Monetary Fund (IMF) meetings in Washington and Prague in 2000.
-In the summer of 2001 the protests came to the Quebec City summit of the Americas, where 25,000 gathered to demonstrate and to hurl teddy bears over and to tear down the now infamous but all-too-fragile perimeter fence.
-While Quebec City was a quintessentially Canadian, predominantly peaceful, protest, the Swedes suffered a real shock soon after when major violence broke out at the European Council summit they hosted in Gothenburg.
-Three weeks later at Genoa, a new, uglier peak was reached.
-To those huddled within the secure zone, marching outside on the streets, or watching on television or the internet around the world, it seemed a far cry from the first G7 summit over a quarter of a century before.
-In France, in November 1975, six leaders and their foreign and finance ministers had met at Château de Rambouillet on the outskirts of Paris for a weekend of intimate conversation with only a few hundred officials and journalists in attendance.
+At Genoa, the death of an anarchist who attacked Italian security forces marked the culmination a recent trend toward ever larger, ever more violent civil society protests at major international meetings.
+Begun at the World Trade Organization (WTO) ministerial meeting in Seattle in November 1999, it proceeded through the International Monetary Fund (IMF) meetings in Washington and Prague in 2000.
+In the summer of 2001 it came to Canada for the Quebec City Summit of the Americas, where 25,000 gathered to demonstrate.
+While Quebec City was a quintessentially Canadian, peaceful protest, the Swedes suffered a real shock soon after when major violence broke out at the European Council summit they hosted in Gothenburg, three weeks before the Genoa event.